utdata/rwdir/docs/98-notes.md

 - Draw ideas from [this tutorial](https://workshop.mhermans.net/thematic-maps-r/) and Machlis.
 - Andrew Tran's [mapping session from NICAR](https://github.com/andrewbtran/NICAR/tree/master/2019/mapping)

+## Joins {-}

+Add this as a short lesson on joining and merging files.

+## Data packages {-}

+Add a chapter that lists various data packages and such.

 ## Matt Waite's class for ggplot ideas {-}

 ### 06 has these {-}